article | May 5, 2017

 In both cases, you think, “I wish I’d seen it coming.”

-If you could predict turnover, you could better incentivize your company’s best salespeople.
+If you could predict turnover, you could better motivate your company’s best salespeople.
 Or pave the way for new hires and minimize revenue losses.
 Rather than simply reacting to events, you could help shape them.
 And, in turn, help strengthen the sales organization.

 In this post, we’ll show you how to gauge turnover risk.
 Then we’ll explain how to effectively address it.
 Time to take preventive action—or prepare for the inevitable.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Focus on These 3 “Flight Risk” Factors:

 In your “flight risk” calculation for each rep, weigh these in combination.